entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Coates, M. I., and Clack, J. A. (1995).
 Romer’s Gap: tetrapod origins and terrestriality.
 Bulletin du Muséum national d’Histoire naturelle, 4ème série, section C, Sciences de la Terre, Paléontologie, Géologie, Minéralogie 17, 373–388

 Condon, S. M. (1997).
 Geology of the Pennsylvanian and Permian Cutler Group and Permian Kaibab Limestone in the Paradox Basin, southeastern Utah and southwestern Colorado.
-U.S. Geological Survey Bulletin 2000‑P, 46 pp.

-Condon, S. M. (1997).
-Geology of the Pennsylvanian and Permian Cutler Group and Permian Kaibab Limestone in the Paradox Basin, southeastern Utah and southwestern Colorado.
 U.S. Geological Survey Bulletin 2000‑P, iv + 46 pp.

 Cope, E.D., 1877.
 Descriptions of extinct Vertebrata from the Permian and Triassic formations of the United States.
 Proceedings of the American Philosophical Society, v.
 17, no. 100, p.
 182-193.